stochasticHydroTools/FBIM/README.md

 3. In command line, run `make -f makendiskMsing_alpert` to export the Alpert matrix.

-4. Run `BD_EM_onedisk_precompute.m` again to get preconditioners.
+4. Run `BD_EM_onedisk_precompute.m` again to finish precomputation.
 Repeat 2-4 if you change the parameters.

 5. Run `BD_EM_onedisk.m`.